Global Stocks Rise to End Turbulent 2018

 By Georgi Kantchev

-LONDON -- Global stocks rose Monday, capping a volatile year for markets amid signs of progress in trade negotiations between the U.S. and China.
+U.S. stocks were poised to open higher Monday, capping a volatile year for markets amid signs of progress in trade negotiations between the U.S. and China.

+Futures pointed to opening gains of 0.8% for the S&P 500 and 1% for the Dow Jones Industrial Average.

-The Stoxx Europe 600 rose 0.4% in midmorning trade following an upbeat session in Asia.
+In Europe, the Stoxx Europe 600 rose 0.5% following an upbeat session in Asia.
 Some markets across the world were closed for the New Year's Eve holiday.
-Oil prices also gained while the dollar fell slightly.
+Oil prices also rose while the dollar fell.

-On Wall Street, futures pointed to opening gains of 0.9% for the S&P 500.
-Still, U.S. stocks were on course to record their worst December since 1931.

 Over the weekend, President Trump tweeted that he and Chinese President Xi Jinping had recently talked by phone and made "big progress" in trade talks that are due to wrap up on March 1.
 A team of U.S. trade officials is expected in Beijing the week of Jan.
 7 for several days of talks.